dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powerflex/_index.md

 title: PowerFlex
 linktitle: PowerFlex
 description: >
-  Enabling Container Storage Module Authorization for PowerFlex CSI Driver
+  Enabling Container Storage Modules Authorization for PowerFlex CSI Driver
 ---
 {{% pageinfo color="primary" %}}
 {{< message text="1" >}}
 {{% /pageinfo %}}
-## Configuring PowerFlex CSI Driver with Container Storage Module for Authorization
+## Configuring PowerFlex CSI Driver with Container Storage Modules for Authorization

 Given a setup where Kubernetes, a storage system, and the Authorization Proxy Server are deployed, follow these steps to configure the CSI Drivers to work with the Authorization sidecar: